N3rdL0rd/crashlink/README.md

 cd crashlink
 # optionally, create and activate a venv here.
-just install # or pip install -e .[dev] just test # or pytest && crashtest
+just install # or pip install -e .[dev] just test # or pytest
 ```

 Before committing, please run `just dev` to format the code, run tests, and generate documentation in `docs/`.
 If you're adding new features to the core serialisation/deserialisation code (`core.py`), please also add a test case in `tests/haxe/` for the new language feature you're adding.
 If you're adding a feature to the decompiler or disassembler, please add a normal test case (in Python) in `tests/` that tests the new feature.